cesar-douady/open-lmake/doc/benchmark.md

 - a `all_10000` target depending on all 10k executables.
 - a `all_10` target depending on the first 10 executables.

-The directory is prepared by running the `unit_tests/bench` unit test.
+The dir is prepared by running the `unit_tests/bench` unit test.
 [unit\_tests/bench](../unit_tests/bench.py) can be inspected to have a detailed understanding.

 For each build-system: